Praqma/git-artifact/README.md

 #### Permission denied errors

 - Check you have push access to the repository
-- Verify SSH keys are configured: `ssh -T git@github.com`
+- Verify the remote connection: `git ls-remote origin`
 - Ensure you have permission to create/push tags

 ## Advanced